Welcome to the School of Chemistry

 Welcome to the School of Chemistry at Trinity College Dublin, a vibrant place with staff from a wide variety of backgrounds who carry out cutting-edge research and strive to deliver a world-class education to our diverse community of undergraduate and postgraduate students.

-The College fosters an interdisciplinary approach to research and members of the School have strong links with colleagues in the physical, technological and biological sciences.
-There is an extensive overlap of interests with the School of Physics, especially in surface and solid state science, polymeric and optical materials, and with CRANN, which is jointly supported by the Schools of Chemistry and Physics.
+The College fosters an interdisciplinary approach to research and members of the School have strong links with colleagues in the physical, technological, and biological sciences.
+There is an extensive overlap of interests with the School of Physics, especially in surface and solid-state science, polymeric and optical materials, and with CRANN, which is jointly supported by the Schools of Chemistry and Physics.
 Many academic staff are active investigators in the SFI-funded Advanced Materials and BioEngineering Research (AMBER) Centre.
 Much of our School activities in Synthetic, Organic, Medicinal and Biological Chemistry are found in the Trinity Biomedical Science Institute (TBSI).

-Highly regarded and new laboratories for all of the School’s undergraduate teaching are located on the main campus.
+The School has a range on modern undergraduate teaching laboratories located on the main campus.
 The Sami Nasr Institute for Advanced Materials (SNIAM) building houses some of the academic staff, together with six purpose-built research laboratories with associated instrument rooms.
 The School also commands space in the Lloyd Institute for Information Technology and Advanced Computation and in the CRANN nanoscience institute.
 The Chemistry Building houses the School Office, two lecture theatres; six research laboratories, a number of instrument rooms and much of the School’s major instrumentation.
 Academic staff working in the area of organic and medicinal chemistry are housed in state-of-the-art accommodation in the multidisciplinary Trinity Biomedical Sciences Institute.

 School of Chemistry, Trinity College Dublin